Nuitka/Nuitka/README.txt

 ** Word of Warning

-   Consider this a beta release quality, do not use it for anything important, but feedback is very welcome.
-Esp. if you find that anything doesn't work, because the project is now at the stage that it should.
+   Consider this a beta release quality, do not use it for anything important, but your feedback and patches are very welcome.
+Esp. if you find that anything doesn't work, because the project is now at the stage that this should not happen.

 * Unsupported functionality